slabgorb/fantasy-language-maker/README.md

 ```

 You can get additional corpora from Project Gutenberg - download the 'utf-8' version.
 I recommend removing the Gutenberg headers and footers before running the program on it.

+Limitations: I assume an english language dictionary so that I can add some advanced features that take into account word prefixes and suffixes.